NoahHsu/noahhsu.github.io/docs/Developer Experience/Backstage/Three Ways to Solve CORS Issue in the Embed Swagger Page in Backstage.en.md

 ![to-be_2_request.png](assets%2FCorsApi%2Fto-be_2_request.png)

 ### 3. change the server URL when render page and add proxy
-If you have concerns about allowing CORS on App and don't have an existing CI/CD process to generate a static open API file.
-Then we should use a customized API entity renderer to do the URL modify task in realtime.
+If you have concerns about allowing CORS on the App and don't have an existing CI/CD process to generate a static open API file.
+Then we should use a customized API entity renderer to do the URL modification task in real time.

 #### Needed Modification